Brand: Genuine News

 Due to differences between team members regarding metric success, as well as busy schedules, the project timeline ended up longer than expected.
 Our greatest challenge was articulating and prioritizing findings throughout the research, while coordinating and organizing the different processes of team members in a way that would ultimately push the project forward in the same direction.

-THE INITIAL PRO
+THE INITIAL PROBLEM

 Provide reliable news sources to facilitate easing health crisis in local communities